 How soon will I receive my appointment?

 We will do our best to work around your schedule and make an appointment that is convenient for you.
-With our new On Time Care program we can now offer you same- or next day appointments by scheduling an appointment with our Call Center, which begins taking phone calls at 7:30 AM.
+We offer same- or next day appointments when you contact our Call Center, which begins taking phone calls at 7:30 AM.
 The Call Center can be reached at 773-768-5000.
 Also, for your convenience, some of our locations are open until 8 p.m. and/or have Saturday hours.
-Click here for health center hours.

 Save some time!
 Fill out your Patient Registration form ahead of time.
 Download the Patient Registration Form below: